Bi-Hermitian metrics on Kato surfaces: Deformations

-The following computation follows easily from vanishing results which have already been observed in \cite{llmp03}, \cite[prop.6.1]{go14} and \cite{ad15}.
+The following computation follows easily from vanishing results which have already been observed in \cite{llmp03}, \cite[prop.6.1]{go14} and \cite{ad16}.

-\begin{Lemma} Let $S$ be a Kato surface (or more in general a class-VII surface with a cycle of rational curves) and $L$ a non-trivial flat line bundle on $S$, then $H^p(S,L) = 0$ for all $p\neq 2$ and dim$_\r H^2(S,L)=b_2(S)$. \end{Lemma} {\it Proof.} The statement is invariant under diffeomorphisms therefore is enough to recall a result of Nakamura \cite{na89} stating that $S$ is diffeomorphic to a blown up Hopf surface, we denote it by $\check{S}$ the minimal model.
+\begin{Lemma} Let $S$ be a Kato surface (or more in general a class-VII surface with a cycle of rational curves) and $L$ a non-trivial flat line bundle on $S$, then $H^p(S,L) = 0$ for all $p\neq 2$ while dim$_\r H^2(S,L)=b_2(S)$. \end{Lemma} {\it Proof.} The statement is invariant under diffeomorphisms therefore is enough to recall a result of Nakamura \cite{na89} stating that $S$ is diffeomorphic to a blown up Hopf surface, we denote by $\check{S}$ the minimal model.
 After a deformation, we can assume that $\check{S}$ is bi-Hermitian with $\t=2$ and admits Vaisman metrics with arbitrary Lee form for both complex structures.
 It then follows by a result of \cite{llmp03} that $H^p(\check{S},L) = 0$ for every non-trivial flat line $L$.
-Finally, the result follows because the blow up map $b:S\to \check{S}$ induces a surjection $H^p( \check{S},L) \to H^p(S,b^*(L))$ for every $p\neq 2$, by \cite[Lemma 3.3]{ad15}.
-To conclude is enough to recall that $\chi(S,L)=\chi(S)=b_2(S)$. $\Box$
+Finally, the result follows because the blow up map $b:S\to \check{S}$ induces a surjection $H^p( \check{S},L) \to H^p(S,b^*(L))$ for every $p\neq 2$, see for example \cite[Lemma 2.3]{fp14} or \cite[Lemma 3.3]{ad16}.
+To conclude is enough to recall that by Hirzebruch-Riemann-Roch $\chi(S,L)=\chi(S)=b_2(S)$. $\Box$

-\begin{Remark} Notice that instead when $L$ is trivial, i.e. the differential operator is the de Rham operator, we have Betti numbers $b_i(S)=1$ for each $i\neq 2$. \end{Remark}
+\begin{Remark} \rm Notice that instead when $L$ is trivial, i.e. the differential operator is the usual de Rham operator, we have Betti numbers $b_i(S)=1$ for each $i\neq 2$. $\bigtriangleup$ \end{Remark}

 From the work of Goto \cite{go14} we then get the following result which was also proved by Brunella in his explicit construction \cite[Theorem 2]{br10}.

 \begin{Corollary} The deformation theory of \lck structures on Kato surfaces is completely unobstructed in the sense that for a \lck Kato surface $S$ with Lee bundle $L$, every small deformation $(S_t,L_s)$ of the pair is still \lck with Lee bundle $L_s$. \end{Corollary}